Memory Care in Washington

 Planning for Memory Care

-The right memory care setting depends on your loved one’s stage of dementia, personality, and financial situation.
-Because Medicaid access is limited in many larger communities, early planning helps families preserve more choice and avoid disruptive moves later.
+The right memory care setting depends on your loved one’s stage of dementia, personality, and financial outlook.
+Because Medicaid access and care models vary widely, early planning helps families narrow options thoughtfully, understand true costs, and avoid rushed decisions later.

 Silver Age advisors visit and evaluate communities across Washington—from Bellevue and Kirkland to Everett, Tacoma, and Wenatchee.
 We help families compare care options, verify Medicaid pathways, and plan confidently for the road ahead.